 New student tech guide

 WSU Vancouver IT is here to assist you with a variety of technology needs both on campus and at home.
-We are here to help you transition into distance learning and to help you utilize the tech resources available to you!

 You can find more information about our IT HelpDesk and how to get on-demand tech support on the IT homepage.